 Generally, ordinary shares are freely transferable.
-However, the directors have a discretion to refuse to register a transfer of shares.
+However, the directors have a discretion to refuse to register a

 Subject to the foregoing, shareholders may transfer shares by a proper transfer effected in accordance with the company's constitution and the Corporations Act.